-Muslim conquests of Iran developed changes not only in political constitutions but also in cultural structures.
-Associating with different religious structures, Islam developed many social changes in the lives of Iranian peoples.
-Transformations in functions of many social monuments are the inevitable consequences of these social changes.
+Muslim conquests of Iran led to changes not only in political constitutions, but also in cultural structures.
+Associating with different religious structures, Islam brought about many social changes in the lives of Iranian people.
+Transformations in the functions of many social monuments are the inevitable consequences of these social changes.

-The place of worship has always been considered one of the most important social buildings.
-Mosque with social and political functions was the main social building of Muslims.
-Tarikhane mosque which has unique architectural functions and structures is one of the oldest congressional mosques of Iran (Karimi, 2010, 98).
+The place of worship has always been considered one of the most significant social buildings.
+A mosque was the main social building of Muslims, with social and political functions.
+Tarikhane mosque which has unique architectural functions and structures is one of the oldest congressional mosques in Iran (Karimi, 2010, 98).
 Having been constructed on the foundations of pre-Islamic monuments has improved its position.

 Tarikhane mosque with a courtyard of 26/72 ms to 25/72 ms has been surrounded by 12/4 ms to 4/97 ms covered porches.
-The ceilings without walls and supported only by cylinders are sure architecture of Sassanid dynasty fashion.
+The ceilings without walls and supported only by cylinders are the hallmark of Sassanian Empire architecture.

 The mosque is called “chehel sotun” (forty columns) because of the intensity of its columns (Amin, 2001, 62).
-Tall columns and arches of Tarikhane Mosque have been built in the style of “the four porches or four pages” which has the Sassanid characteristics.
-The part of the porch where altar and pulpit are located is highlighted.
+Tall columns and arches of Tarikhane Mosque are in the style of “the four porches or four pages”, which has the Sassanian characteristics.
+The part of the porch where the altar and pulpit are located is highlighted.

-Clay and brick are the main materials of Tarikhane mosque.
-Wood is used to strengthen arches and cylinder coated with plaster.
-Based on Parthian and Sassanid styles, the bricks are stacked horizontally and vertically.
-Unlike other large buildings paved with stones or bricks, the floor of the central courtyard has been covered just by limestone and gypsum (Amin, 2001, 63).
-Excavating Tepe Hesar of Damghan, Eric Schimdt discovered some bricks of a Sassanid palace which looked like the bricks of Tarikhane mosque (Eschmidt, Erich, 1937, pp. 12-16).
+Clay and brick are the main materials of the Tarikhane mosque.
+Wood is used to strengthen arches and cylinders coated with plaster.
+Based on the Parthian and Sassanian styles, the bricks are stacked horizontally and vertically.
+Unlike other large buildings paved with stones or bricks, the floor of the central courtyard has been covered just with limestone and gypsum (Amin, 2001, 63).
+Excavating Tepe Hesar of Damghan, Eric Schmidt discovered some bricks of a Sassanian palace that looked like the bricks of the Tarikhane mosque (Schmidt, Erich, 1937, pp. 12-16).

 It has been decorated with geometric designs.
-Each of these geometric shapes is composed of seven ties as the symbol of mystical completion (Amin, 2001, 62, Shareq, 1968, 19).
+Each of these geometric shapes is composed of seven ties as a symbol of mystical completion (Amin, 2001, 62, Shareq, 1968, 19).

-The architectural styles and even the name of monuments such as Tarikhane indicate to changes and continuity of architectural structures and functions.
+Architectural styles and even the name of monuments such as Tarikhane indicate changes and continuity of architectural structures and functions.
 The Turkish or Tukeman word tari means God, therefore, Tarikhane means God’s home (Amin, 2001, 61).
 Even though this mosque was built in the 11th century, it was reconstructed during the reigns of the Qaznavids and Saljuqs and so its name changed to Tarikhane (ibid).
-Some researchers believe that Tarikhane had been a fire temple in pre-Islamic era and after the Arab conquests of Iran it changed to a mosque (Shareq, 1968, 17; Karimi, 2010, 95; Berand, 2007, 70-71).
+Some researchers believe that Tarikhane had been a fire temple in the pre-Islamic era and after the Arab conquest of Iran, it changed into a mosque (Shareq, 1968, 17; Karimi, 2010, 95; Berand, 2007, 70-71).

-Structural changes of Tarikhane from the palace or the fire temple to the mosque were not fundamental changes and according to archaeological evidences and written sources Tarikhane was reconstructed with surface modifications.
+Structural changes of Tarikhane from the palace or the fire temple to the mosque were not fundamental changes and according to archaeological evidence and written sources, Tarikhane was reconstructed with surface modifications.

 Considering its holiness, Tarikhane has continued its architectural function.
 Places of worship in all religions like Zoroastrianism and Islam were highly honored.
 Accepting the hypothesis that Tarikhane was originally a fireplace, it has maintained its religious and social functions as the place of worship.
-On the other hand, the sacristy of kings in the Iranian culture and their farah-e izadi (divine splendor) have given them special dignity.
+Furthermore, the sacristy of kings in the Iranian culture and their Farah-e izadi (divine splendor) give them special dignity.
 In many historic and literal sources, the word khoda referred to kings.
-Considering the hypothesis that Tarikhane mosque has already been a Sassanid palace and with respect to this fact that mosques are built in sacred places, Tarikhane has maintained its dignity.
-In short if we consider the sacristy of a place as its function, Tarikhane has continued its function by transforming from a pre-Islamic palace to an Islamic mosque.
+In the light of the fact that Tarikhane mosque was once a Sassanian royal palace and given the fact that mosques are built in sacred places, Tarikhane has retained its dignity.
+In short, if we consider the sacristy of a place as its function, Tarikhane has continued its function by transforming from a pre-Islamic palace to an Islamic mosque.

 Vilson, Kristi (1987).
 Tarikh-e San’at Iran, tr.
 Abdollah Faryar, Tehran: Farhangsara.